SESYNC-ci/graphics-with-ggplot2-lesson/README.md

-Plots of tabular data take many common forms--line graphs, histograms, scatter plots, box plots, etc. The purpose of this lesson is to teach the basic principles of the ggplot2 package's "Grammar of Graphics", so that creating visualizations in R begins to seem down-right orderly.
+Plots of tabular data take many common forms--line graphs, histograms, scatter plots, box plots, etc. The purpose of this lesson is to teach the basic principles of the ggplot2 package's "Layered Grammar of Graphics", so that creating visualizations in R begins to seem down-right orderly.

 ## Instructor Notes